MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Distribution point

 **Administrative rights on management point**.
-Verifies that the computer account of site server has **Administrator** rights on the management point and distribution point computer.
+Verifies that the computer account of the site server has **Administrator** rights on the management point and distribution point computer.

 -   **Severity:** Warning